-For general purpose cleaning, use Vinyl Finish Vinyl Cleaner, Fantastik, or warm water with a mild dish soap such as Dawn or Ivory.
+For general purpose cleaning, use Fantastik, or warm water with a mild dish soap such as Dawn or Ivory.
 Gently scrub with a small soft bristle brush.

-For dirt build-up, use Vinyl Finish Vinyl Cleaners.
-Let soak for approximately 10 minutes, then gently scrub with a soft bristle brush.
-For specific stain removal, refer to the chart on page 39 or the staining agent's stain removal instructions.
+For dirt build-up, let soak for approximately 10 minutes, then gently scrub with a soft bristle brush.
+For specific stain removal, refer to the chart on page 41 or the staining agent's stain removal instructions.